 “How was the flight, sir?” a smiling face inquires.

-It wants to appear friendly, it seems.
-It’s designed using prerecorded emotions of some nameless member of airport personnel.
-Impressively, it seems quite authentic for such an unsophisticated puppet.
+It wants to appear friendly, as it’s designed using prerecorded emotions of some nameless airport staff member.
+The gestures, the dialect, and the overall mimicry is quite impressive for such an unsophisticated puppet.

 I breathe into the identification apparatus to validate my passport.